daattali/beautiful-jekyll/policies.md

 In some cases you may be able to take a quiz but not able to do so from UBC campus (for example, due to mild illness).
-In this case, you must fill out an MDS remote quiz request form explaining why you are unable to be physically present for the quiz.
+In this case, you must fill out an MDS remote quiz request form explaining why you are unable to be physically present for the quiz **at least 2 hours before the quiz**.
 We understand that in some cases (e.g. you wake up and are contacted by the health authority and asked to self-isolate) you may only be able to make this determination at the last-minute.
 We simply ask that if you need to request a remote quiz, you do so as early as possible.